dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

 #### For Windows

 1. Open Visual Studio.
-Go to File > New > Project, select Empty App and enter `DLRSample` in the `name` text box.
+Go to File > New > Project, select Empty App and enter `DLRCSample` in the `name` text box.

-2. Add a new source file named `DLRSample.c` into the project.
+2. Add a new source file named `DLRCSample.c` into the project.

 #### For Linux
-1. Create a new source file named `DLRSample.c`.
+1. Create a new source file named `DLRCSample.c`.

-2. Create a file named `Makefile` and put it in the same directory as the file `DLRSample.c`.
+2. Create a file named `Makefile` and put it in the same directory as the file `DLRCSample.c`.
 The content of `Makefile` is as follows:

     ```makefile
     CC=gcc